Georgia Boat Bill of Sale

 Does a boat bill of sale need to be notarized in Georgia?

-What information is required on a boat bill of sale in Georgia?
+How much does it cost to get a boat bill of sale in Georgia?

 Ready to create your Georgia boat bill of sale?